Bull Bay, Anglesey

 Bull Bay (Porth Llechog) is a village and bay on the northern coast of Anglesey, Wales, close to Amlwch.
 Its Welsh name, Porth Llechog, means "sheltered bay".
 The English name is derived from Pwll y Tarw ("the bull's pool"), which is located near the shore close to the bay.

 The village is located on the A5025.
-It is the most northerly village in Wales and also contains Wales' most northerly golf course which was opened and funded by a local aristocrat in 1913 to a design by Herbert Fowler.
+It is the most northerly village in Wales.
+Also, it contains Wales' most northerly golf course which was opened and funded by a local aristocrat in 1913 to a design by Herbert Fowler.
 The island of East Mouse lies within the bay, the coastline of which is rocky and contains many caves.
 Some of these rocks are over 570 million years old which make them amongst the oldest in Wales.
 The population as of the 2011 census was 287 with 61% having no form of Welsh identity.

-Bull Bay is the home of Trireme Ynys Mon Rowing Club, a sea rowing club affiliated to the Welsh Sea Rowing Association.
+Bull Bay is the home of Trireme Ynys Mon Rowing Club, a sea rowing club affiliated with the Welsh Sea Rowing Association.
 It mainly races with three classes of boat: Pembrokeshire Longboat, Celtic Longboat and Euro, with a boathouse near the site of the former lifeboat station.